KeyCore/key-tube/README.md

 together - not necessarily to create a fully functional YouTube-like system.

-The goal of creating a YouTube-like system is just a guide to pull me (or other learners) through an easy-to-understand use case and set of requirements, which span a good portion of central and peripheric AWS services.
+The goal of creating a YouTube-like system is just a guide to pull me (or other learners) through an easy-to-understand use case and requirement set, which span a good portion of central and peripheric AWS services.

+The Key Tube system could consist of:

+ - A static website
+ - User accounts (in DynamoDB - or Cognito?)
+ - User information (media files uploaded + metadata etc.)
+ - User preferences (based on watched / liked / disliked videos or explicit feedback)
+ - Media file processing
+   - Conversion to standard format (?)
+   - Different resolution versions of the file (?)
+   - Checking for copyright violations (video / audio)
+   - Extracting transcripts from the media file (for subtitles, reading, and searchability)
+   - etc.
+ - Media file search function

 The system uses the following AWS services: